 The program provides 50% matching grant funds to video inspect the lateral up to $150.
 If the private sewer lateral is determined to be in defective condition, the City will provide 50% matching grant funds up to $1,700 to repair or replace the private sewer lateral.

-To participate in the program, select a contractor from the City provided list or hire a contractor of your choice to video inspect the private sewer lateral.
+To participate in the program, hire a contractor of your choice to video inspect the private sewer lateral.
 The contractor must be licensed by the California contractor State License Board as a Class A, B, C34 and/or C36 contractor.
 Submit the video to the City for evaluation with the submittal form.
 The City will review the video and evaluate the condition of the lateral.
 If the City determines that the lateral is defective, you are eligible for the grant funds to repair or replace the lateral.
-Hire a contractor from the City’s list or a contractor of your choice to complete the work.
+Hire a contractor of your choice to complete the work.
 The contractor is required to obtain a building permit to complete the work and retain a City business license.
 Once the work has been completed, submit the reimbursement request form.